s-mokrushin/ansible-ssh-setup/README.md

 ssh -p 22222 -i /path/to/key admin@123.123.123.123
 ```

-And run `sudo su` with you password for testing root access.
+And run `sudo su` with your password for testing root access.